 3. Check spellings and abbreviations

 You should always double-check different spellings and abbreviations of a name, since neither Spotlight nor Equity will accept similar names, even if they are not identical.
-This also applies to shortened versions of the same name.
+Examples are below.

-Adding middle names e.g. Keira Knightley, Keira Jane Knightley or Keira-Jane Knightley
+- Adding middle names e.g. Keira Knightley and Keira Jane Knightley

 4. Check the industry as a whole